-Finding the best camping stove can be a daunting prospect, because there are so many options to choose from for all sorts of outdoor scenarios.
+Finding the best camping stove can be a daunting prospect, because there are so many options to choose from, for all sorts of different outdoor scenarios.
 However it's easy to narrow down the options and find the perfect portable cooker for your outdoor adventures.

 Ideally you'll want something that's light and portable enough for you to carry around with you (unless of course you're car camping, in which case the sky's the limit), and which is robust enough for you to use wherever you set up camp.
 And considering the potential challenges of cooking outdoors in the dark at the end of a long hike, you'll want something that's easy to use.